amat-mi/amat-osmtools-docker/README.md

 WARNING!
 The destionation file will be overwritten if already present!

+# Script copying

+## To the container

+Open up a terminal window and execute the following script:

+* Linux => ./script_put.sh SRC-FILE-NAME DST-FILE-NAME
+* Windows => script_put.bat SRC-FILE-NAME DST-FILE-NAME

+The SRC-FILE-NAME must specify the path to a file accessible from the local machine, that will be copied to the container into the "/amat-tools/script" directory with the specified DST-FILE-NAME name.

+WARNING!
+The destionation file will be overwritten if already present!

+Once copied into the container, a script can be executed like any of the script herein provided.

 # Running commands

 The run time container commands can be executed by opening a shell.